Dexels/navajo-demo/README.md

      - FILE_REPOSITORY_DEPLOYMENT=develop
 ```

-It defines two containers, one called postgres and one called navajo.
-The postgres container exposes the standard postgres port at 5432, and navajo
+It defines three containers, called "mongodemo", "postgres", and "navajo".
+The mongodemo container exposes the standard
+mongodb port at 27017, the postgres container the standard postgres port at 5432, and navajo container exposes an HTTP
-exposes port 8181.
+port at 8181.

 ```
 %> docker-compose up
 ```

-Will start both containers and after a while both should be up.
+Will start all three containers, and after a while they should all be up.

 then open a browse to:
 http://localhost:8181/tester.html